JackScripter/ipchanger/README.md

 # ipchanger
-Script to change ip address permanently and quickly (Debian)(RedHat version in progress)
+Script to change IPv4 address permanently and quickly (Debian)(RedHat version in progress)

 Installation
 -